What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 There is no practical difference.
 “Floater holiday” and “optional holiday” are common terms used in the private sector for the same concept as a restricted holiday.
 All three refer to days an employee can choose to take off based on personal preference from a pre-approved list.

-No. Restricted holidays expire at the end of the calendar year.
+No. An RH expires at the end of the calendar year.
 They cannot be carried forward, accumulated, or encashed.
 Employees must use their allotted restricted holidays within the same year or they lapse.

 Contract employees may or may not be eligible for restricted holidays depending on the terms of their contract and the employer’s policy.
 In government, most contract workers are not entitled to restricted holidays.
 In the private sector, it varies by company.